“More than a film

 Synopsis

-Set in the 90s, in a blue-collar town, And Then There Were Four follows runaway sisters Peach and Penny, who’ve spent years trying to escape the ghost of their past.
-Peach, a tomboy mechanic still grieving the sudden death of her husband Sam, struggles to raise her seven-year-old son, Jake.
-Penny, a waitress and romantic idealist, lives in denial, clinging to memories of a childhood that never really was.
-She has a three-year-old, Lily, who comes from a toxic relationship.
-Together, they raise their kids in a fragile peace, dreaming of a better life—until a phone call from their estranged mother, Emily, shatters the illusion.
-As Emily shares news of their father’s death, it’s revealed Penny has secretly been in contact with her.
-Betrayed and overwhelmed, Peach spirals–breaking two years of sobriety.
-In a blackout confession, she reveals the painful nature of their father’s abuse to Lily.
+Set in the 90s, in a blue-collar town, And Then There Were Four follows runaway sisters Peach and Penny—who’ve spent years trying to escape the ghost of their past.
+A pact was made between them: to sever all ties with their abusive parents.
+Our story starts with the sisters, now in their mid-30s.
+Peach, the elder sister, is 2 years sober.
+A tomboy mechanic, she works at the local garage.
+Still grieving her husband’s sudden death, she struggles to raise her seven-year-old son, Jake.
+Penny, mother to three-year-old Lily (born from a toxic relationship with ex, Josh), is a waitress at the local bar.
+A broken romantic, she lives in denial—clinging to idealistic memories of a childhood that never really was.
+Together, the sisters raise their kids in a fragile peace, dreaming of a better life—until a phone call from their estranged mother, Emily, shatters the illusion.
+As Emily shares news of their father’s death, it’s revealed that Penny has secretly been in contact with their mother.
+Betrayed and overwhelmed, Peach spirals–breaking her sobriety.
+In a moment of blackout confession, she unknowingly discloses the painful details of her father’s abuse to her young niece, Lily.
+When Lily innocently repeats sexually-natured fragments to her mother, the household begins to fall apart.

 Director's Vision